Key Points

 The Toyota Production System (TPS) serves as the foundation for Lean Manufacturing.
 Let’s explore this powerful method for improving your processes.

-Overview: What is TPS?
+What Is TPS?

-The main objectives of the TPS are to eliminate overburden (muri), reduce inconsistency and variation (mura), and to reduce and eliminate waste (muda).
+The main objectives of the TPS are to eliminate overburden (muri), reduce inconsistency and variation (mura), and reduce and eliminate waste (muda).
 The key principles of the TPS are:

-1. Apply a long-term philosophyAlways go for the long-term instead of short-term.
+1. Apply a long-term philosophy – Always go for the long-term instead of the short-term.

 2. Create continuous flowThere should be little to no delay from the time something leaves inventory until the final point of sale.

-3. Use pull and avoid overproductionDevelop balance between customer demand and production.
+3. Use pull and avoid overproduction – Develop a balance between customer demand and production.
 Eliminate excess inventory.

 4. HeijunkaYou must maintain a pace that does not overexert the company.

-5. Build the right cultureThe lean processes of Toyota Production System should be applied throughout your organization.
+5. Build the right culture – The lean processes of the Toyota Production System should be applied throughout your organization.

-6. Standardize tasksThis will result in greater consistency and less defects.
+6. Standardize tasks – This will result in greater consistency and fewer defects.

 7. Use visual control Use visual management boards to guide people on what to do and how they are doing it.